Michelle Anderson, Esq.

 National Nuclear Security Administration

-Sunita consults as Cyber Security Assessment and Cyber Transformation Specialist to National Nuclear Security Administration (NNSA) where, she provides subject matter expertise on risk and vulnerability management, cloud, application security, continuous diagnostic and monitoring, endpoint protection, security policies, ICS etc. Previously, Sunita worked at Sandia National Laboratories (SNL) for 15 years where she served as a Cyber Security Program Manager.
-As the Cyber Security Manager, she was very effective in establishing strategy and executing corporate IT security process and solutions that aligned with enterprise goals and objectives mitigating risk factors by 25%.
-Sunita's dedication to her work is matched by her dedication and generous contribution of time to programs that support non-profit cyber security and youth education.
-Her volunteer work includes guest speaker at University of New Mexico Gen Cyber Camp, Cybersecurity Defense (InCyD) at Global One to One, Cyber Security Educator and Trainer for Albuquerque Community Foundation, Oaisis and United Way.
-Sunita has a Bachelor of Science in Molecular Cell Biology and Masters in Information Technology.
+Sunita consults as a Cyber Security Assessment and Cyber Transformation Specialist to National Nuclear Security Administration (NNSA) where she provides subject matter expertise on risk and vulnerability management, cloud, application security, continuous diagnostic and monitoring, endpoint protection, security policies, and Industrial Control Systems.
+Previously, Sunita worked at Sandia National Laboratories for 15 years where she served as a Cyber Security Program Manager.
+As the Cyber Security Manager, she developed strategy and executed corporate IT security processes and solutions that aligned with enterprise goals and objectives mitigating risk factors by 25%.
+Sunita’s dedication to her work is matched by her dedication and generous contribution of time to programs that support non-profit cyber security and youth education.
+Her volunteer work includes serving as a guest speaker at the University of New Mexico Gen Cyber Camp, Cybersecurity Defense (InCyD) at Global One to One, Cyber Security Educator and Trainer for the Albuquerque Community Foundation, Oaisis and United Way.
+Sunita has a Bachelor of Science in Molecular Cell Biology and a Masters in Information Technology.
 She is also a Certified Information Systems Security Professional.

 Jerralynn Ness, CCAP